 GOVERNMENT INVESTIGATIONS.
 Since the filing of the first civil class action lawsuit on July 31, 2002, we have received grand jury subpoenas from the United States Attorney's Office for the Eastern District of Missouri.
-The investigation and subpoenas generally relate to our prior reports with respect to our determination of our customers, and to various of our other accounting policies and practices, including our capitalization of certain expenses and dealings with certain vendors, including programmers and set-top terminal suppliers.
+The investigation and subpoenas generally relate to our prior reports with respect to our determination of our customers, and to various of our other accounting policies and practices, including our capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
 We have been advised by the U.S. Attorney's Office that no member of the Board of Directors, including the Chief Executive Officer, is a target of the investigation.
 We are actively cooperating with the investigation.
 On November 4, 2002, we received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission concerning our prior reporting of our customers and policies and procedures relating to our disconnection of customers.
 The Staff requested that we voluntarily provide certain documents.
 We intend to cooperate with the SEC Staff and to provide documents in response to the inquiry.

-We are generally required to indemnify each of the named individual defendants in connection with these matters pursuant to the terms of our Bylaws and (where applicable) such individual defendants' employment agreements.
+Charter is generally required to indemnify each of the named individual defendants in connection with these matters pursuant to the terms of the its bylaws and (where applicable) such individual defendants' employment agreements.
+The limited liability company agreement of Charter Holdings may require it to indemnify Charter and the named individual defendants in connection with these matters.